 Dev after six years

-The dev knows a lot about design pattern, inversion of control and dependency injection.
+The dev knows a lot about design patterns, inversion of control and dependency injection.
 It is normal for them to develop their code with TDD and of course they use DI containers in every project.
-They can discuss their choices with others and know a lot about SOLID design and principles like KISS, DRY and YAGNI – but they do not yet have the feeling when to apply which of them.
+They can discuss their choices with others and know a lot about SOLID design and principles like KISS, DRY and YAGNI – but they do not have the feeling yet when to apply which of them.

 Dev after ten years